samuel-ping/wildwalk/README.md

 # wildwalk

 ## Pokemon Go, but with real-life species!
+Made for BackyardHacks.
+I'm not actively working on it right now.

+## What it does

+- See native species in your state.... but its currently hardcoded to NJ
+- Add photos to your collection.... but MongoDB isn't working on my ec2 instance for some reason
+- Check out past photos added to your collection.... but same thing as above

 ## To-do List: